rohinmshah/2048bot/README.md

     Unchecked runtime.lastError while running tabs.executeScript: Cannot access contents of url "http://gabrielecirulli.github.io/2048/".
 Extension manifest must request permission to access this host. at chrome-extension://bcdlmfcoojdclpgglklbcopfiibfpkld/background.js:25:15`

 The error message is quite clear - we are missing some sort of permission.
 And in fact, if we look at the `manifest.json` for the Page Redder example, we notice that they do request the `activeTab` permission.
 Once we add this permission, it works as expected.
-Now, the extensionlooks like the one in `2048bot/v3`.
+Now, the extension looks like the one in `2048bot/v3`.
 It turns the background of the 2048 game red.

+At this point we have got all of the framework that we need for the extension - we have an icon, which when clicked, executes some Javascript.
+Now, we just need to write the Javascript that would actually press left and down on the web page.
+This requires some knowledge of Javascript and the same-origin policy (which forces us to put our code into a `script` node in the DOM so that it can interact with the Javascript on 2048).
+Some Googling shows us how to generate a `keydown` event (which is how 2048 figures out what the user wants to do).
+Combining this gives us the final script, which includes one additional file, `play_2048.js`.
+I was unable to find an easy way to import a local copy of the `play_2048.js` - the `script` node expects the `src` attribute to be a link.
+So, I've hosted `play_2048.js` [here](http://inst.eecs.berkeley.edu/~rohin/scholars/2048/play_2048.js), and hard-coded a link to it in the extension.
+This is a Bad Programming Practice, but I've spent multiple hours trying to find a better alternative with no success.

+And that's it!
+We now have an extension that plays 2048 by continuously pressing left and down, which can be found in `2048bot/v4`.
+Sometimes the program gets stuck (where left and down have no effect).
+If a human gets it unstuck by pressing up each time, then the program does decently well (it has scored above 3000, and makes a 256 tile regularly).